Chris Foster EPK - Press kit

 His aim as an artist working within the folk tradition is to create music whose sense of history is easily matched by an unassuming feel for its current relevance, songs such as "The trees they grow so high", "The gardener" and "Lord Bateman".
 As Chris says, "I find they offer a richness of imagery, insight and music that still speaks to me powerfully in the 21st century."

-English- Long, in 3rd person
+English - more detailed, in 3rd person

 Chris Foster is a master of his trade, recently described as “one of the finest singers and most thoughtful inventive guitar accompanists of English folk songs.”